 Due to the limited carrying capacity of the aircraft, participants in the Antarctica Fly and Cruise program can only carry 20 kg/44 lb of personal luggage, including carry-on.
 This weight restriction is enforced strictly.
 Note that hand luggage will be weighed as well as checked baggage.
 Softsided luggage is recommended.

 Some departures in the past have experienced delays.
 Based on past experience, the estimated chance of delay is very low, in the range of 5-10%.
 Still, it is important that prospective participants understand that weather conditions could impact the operation.
 Travelers are responsible for any expenses associated with the rescheduling of airline tickets or onward travel plans.
 Should weather delay a departure, the Contingency Plan detailed below will be put into operation.
-In the unlikely event that the flight to / from Antarctica cannot operate due to unfavorable conditions, whether at point of origin and/or at the destination, the following contingency plan applies: In case of a delay on the return flight to Punta Arenas from Antarctica, passengers on board the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
-Full board and all excursions are included.
-No refund will be extended for any reason whatsoever.
+In the unlikely event that the flight from Antarctica cannot operate due to unfavorable conditions, whether at point of origin and/or at the destination, the following contingency plan applies:

 Return Flight: (Flight from King George Island to Punta Arenas)

-In case the return flight to Punta Arenas is anticipated, passengers will disembark the ship and fly to Punta Arenas up to one day earlier than indicated in the itinerary.
+In case the return flight to Punta Arenas is moved forward, passengers will disembark the ship and fly to Punta Arenas up to one day earlier than indicated in the itinerary.
 On arrival, accommodation at the Cabo de Hornos Hotel or similar will be provided.
 All other inclusions will remain per the original itinerary.
-In case of a delay on the return flight to Punta Arenas, passengers on board the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
+In case of a delay on the return flight to Punta Arenas from Antarctica, passengers onboard the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
 Full board and all excursions are included.
 No refund will be extended for any reason whatsoever.